Research and Analysis on the DPRK Leadership

-updated and revised 11 July 2012
+updated and revised May 6, 2016

 In May 2009, Kim Jong Il visited Wo’nsan University of Agriculture.
 Part of the university campus is housed in buildings constructed by German monks in the early 20th century, and the campus itself is located in close proximity to the Kim Family’s residential compound in Wo’nsan.
 At his visit, KJI was escorted by a large number of senior party, military and government officials.
 Also in attendance was Kim Jong Un, who KJI formally introduced to university and local party officials.
 Kim Jong Un posed for a commemorative photograph on the university’s campus with Korean Workers’ Party Propaganda Secretary Kim Ki Nam, as well as his older brother Jong Chol and Yo Jong.

 During 2009 and 2010 Kim Yo Jong was active in helping establish Kim Jong Un’s hereditary succession campaign.
-She worked either in the National Defense Commission or in Kim Jong Il’s Personal Secretariat.
+She worked in the National Defense Commission and Kim Jong Il’s Personal Secretariat.
 Kim joined the close aides and Kim Family members that attended KJI’s visits and inspections, but who remained largely in the background with their presence rarely photographed and unreported in DPRK state media.
 In September 2010, South Korean media identified a woman as Kim Yo Jong attending a photo-op of participants of the 3rd Korean Workers’ Party Conference.
 In the image, the woman reported to be Yo Jong is positioned with members of KJI’s staff.
 She stood next to Kim Ok, KJI’s fifth consort and technical secretary, and behind National Defense Commission Vice Chairman VMar Ri Yong Mu, a member of the Kim Family.

-Sources: Interviews and discussions by Michael Madden; NKChosun, July 23, 2006; “Kim Jong Il’s Daughter Yo’-cho’ng Also Attended School in Switzerland, Living Together With Her Brother Cho’ng-u’n During the 1990s,” Mainichi Shimbun, June 16, 2009 (in Japanese); “Possible Images of Kim Jong Il’s Wife, Daughter,” Yonhap News Agency, September 30, 2010; “Kim Jong Un’s Sister Surfaces,” Chosun Ilbo, December 23, 2011; “Story Behind Kim Jong Un’s Power in North Korea,” KBS, June 12, 2012
+Sources: Interviews and discussions by Michael Madden (2009-2013); NKChosun, July 23, 2006; “Kim Jong Il’s Daughter Yo’-cho’ng Also Attended School in Switzerland, Living Together With Her Brother Cho’ng-u’n During the 1990s,” Mainichi Shimbun, June 16, 2009 (in Japanese); “Possible Images of Kim Jong Il’s Wife, Daughter,” Yonhap News Agency, September 30, 2010; “Kim Jong Un’s Sister Surfaces,” Chosun Ilbo, December 23, 2011; “Story Behind Kim Jong Un’s Power in North Korea,” KBS, June 12, 2012